The Top 5 Safety Tips for Having Kids on a Boat

 Tubing

 Tubing can not only be great fun, but it's well suited for youngsters because all that they have to remember to do is hang on.
-Just make sure that all PFDs are well adjusted and fit the children who are wearing them snugly.
+Just make sure that all PFDs are well-adjusted and snugly fit the children who are wearing them.

-You'll also want to make sure you've got a towable tube that's not only durable and safe, but has handles to grab onto and back support to help kids stay upright while you boat around.
+You'll also want to make sure you've got a towable tube that's not only durable and safe but also has handles to grab onto and back support to help kids stay upright while you boat around.
 Here's one great option available on Amazon.

 Remember that while sharp turns and higher speeds might seem exhilarating, they can be particularly dangerous when towing smaller kids around.
 It's also important to slow down when you're crossing the wakes of other boats.